romlok/ambimist.com/src/thoughts/the inevitable dumpster fire of online dating.md

 All of these sources of revenue incentivise the companies to try and keep people using the apps, rather than fulfil the desire of the user to stop needing to use the app.

-Consequently, this drive to keep users around means that dating companies are incentivised to provide to users a large number of _superficially_ desirable "matches", to keep them hopeful and interested; but which have poor long-term compatibility, to keep users from leaving the app for long.
+Consequently, this drive to keep users around means that dating companies are incentivised to provide to users a large number of _superficially_ desirable "matches", to keep them hopeful and interested, but who have poor long-term compatibility so users do not leave the app for long.
 This is fine and very profitable for serving and encouraging a "hookup culture" of short-term casual flings, but fundamentally incompatible with the search for a long-term relationship.

 ### But... the testimonials!